SEN Information Report

 If you have specific questions please look at the Frequently Asked Questions in the Norfolk Local Offer, or contact the school.
-If you think your child may have SEN please speak to their Class Teacher or Mrs Quinn on 01603 984737.
+If you think your child may have SEN please speak to their Class Teacher or The SENDCo on 01603 984737.

 2. Our Approach to Teaching Learners with SEN

 At St Clements Hill Primary Academy we believe in participation for all.
 We want all adults and children to participate in learning and we celebrate all members of our community.
 We want to create an inclusive culture in our academy and we aim to be more responsive to the diversity of children’s backgrounds, interests, experience, knowledge and skills.

 We value high quality teaching for all learners and actively monitor teaching and learning in the school.
 We aim to create a learning environment which is flexible enough to meet the needs of all learners and we monitor the progress of all learners to ensure that effective learning is taking place.
 Our school system for monitoring progress includes regular pupil progress meetings, and staff engage in coaching and supervision

 3. How we identify SEN

 At different times in their school career, a child or young person may have a special educational need.
 The Code of Practice defines SEN as: